– the first of a two-part series – “The Essentials to Pack for Costa Rican Vacations”.

 Sun and Rain: The tropical sun and rain storms are strong in Costa Rica.
 Bring along a hat and perhaps buy a handy umbrella (costing under $10) or poncho.
 Both are essentials for your Costa Rica adventure.

 Birds: Tropical bird guides will go well with lightweight binoculars.
-Bird watching is both a terrific hobby and diversion – and you will enjoy many gorgeous one when roaming through the Blue River Resort and Hot Spring’s botanical gardens.
+Bird watching is both a terrific hobby and diversion – and you will enjoy many gorgeous one when roaming through the Blue River All Inclusive Resort and Hot Spring’s botanical gardens.
 These are available at most tourist shops.

 These back-of-the hand general guidelines are also affected by seasonality which do not correspond to the northern hemisphere seasons